scriptituk/xfade-easing/README.md

        %X does too but is not condensed, intended for -filter_complex_script files
        %y expands to the easing expression only, inline; %Y script
-       %z expands to the eased transition expression only, inline; %Z script for the uneased transition expression only, use -e linear (default) and %x or %X
+       %z expands to the eased transition expression only, inline; %Z script for the uneased transition expression only, omit -e option and use %x or %X
        %n inserts a newline
     -p easing plot output filename (default: no plot) accepts expansions but %m/%M are pointless as plots show all easing modes